Leehudson514/stock-analysis/README.md

 ### Analysis of stocks for the year of 2018.
 * 2018 overall had a different story with a majority of the stocks trending down.
 * However, tickers "RUN" and "ENPH" are still trending upwards making them very attractive.
-* As for execution time, both analysis for year of 2017 and 2018 took the same amount of time.
-* It's also important to note that the refactored code ran faster than the original code.

 ![goals](VBA_Challenge_2018.PNG)

-## Summary
+### VBA Macro Script Performance
+#### Original Code
+* Execution Time 2017: 0.4960938 seconds
+* Execution Time 2018: 0.484375 seconds
+* The script for the orginal code had different times for both the year 2017 and 2018
+#### Refactored Code
+* Execution Time: 0.089844375 seconds
+* The script for the years of 2017 and 2018 took the same amount of time.
+* It's also important to note that the refactored code ran significantly faster than the original code.

+# Summary Comparison of Original and Refactored Code
 * Refactored code by restructing existing code without changing the behavior of the code.
-* A specific example of refactored code in this VBA script was to a "tickerIndex" variable.
+* A specific example of refactored code in this VBA script was to add a "tickerIndex" variable.
   - In creating this "tickerIndex" variable it allowed the macro to run faster because it was was accessing the correct index in four different arrays.
   - Orginal Loop Code:
      ```    For i = 0 to 11